jdegoes/lambdaconf-2014-introgame/README.md

 } yield newHealth
 ```

 The result is a `State` action.
 If we want to perform the action, we have to "run" the `State`.
+How do we do that?

 Remember, `State` is just a function from one state to another state and some value.
 So to "run" `State`, all we have to do is pass it an initial game state: